napptive-actions/playground-github-action/README.md

 # PLAYGROUND-GITHUB-ACTIONS

-With playground github action you will execute a Napptive playground command
+With playground github action you will execute a Napptive playground command.

+Napptive playground simplifies the process to depoy and maintenance cloud-native applications.
+[Get a free account!!](https://playground.napptive.dev/login)

 ## Environment variable

 ### `PLAYGROUND_PAT`

-This environment variable contains a Napptive Personal Access Token.
-Visit [Napptive documentation](https://docs.napptive.com/guides/Using_personal_access_tokens.html) to know how to create it.
+This environment variable contains a [Napptive Personal Access Token](https://docs.napptive.com/guides/Using_personal_access_tokens.html) used to login to the platform.

 ## Inputs